beeware/beeware/docs/tutorial/tutorial-1.rst

                     __init__.py
                     __main__.py
                     app.py
+            tests/
+                helloworld.py
+                test_app.py

 This skeleton is actually a fully functioning application without adding anything else.
-The ``src`` folder contains all the code for the application, and the ``pyproject.toml`` file describes how to package the application for distribution.
+The ``src`` folder contains all the code for the application, the ``tests`` folder contains an initial test suite, and the ``pyproject.toml`` file describes how to package the application for distribution.
 If you open ``pyproject.toml`` in an editor, you'll see the configuration details you just provided to Briefcase.

 Now that we have a stub application, we can use Briefcase to run the application.